bethbailey/survey-search/README.md

 - sklearn (sudo pip3 install sklearn)
 - Pillow and Matplotlib should already be installed on the VMs.

-To run our site, please go into the Final Site/surveysearch folder and run "python3 manage.py runserver --nothreading --insecure".
-We have added "--nothreading" in order to ensure compatibility with matplotlib.
-Once you have run this, go to http://127.0.0.1:8000/search/ in your browser to access the homepage. "--insecure" is for running a local development server with "DEBUG" set to "False".
+To run our site, please clone the repository, go into the Final Site/surveysearch folder and run "python3 manage.py runserver --insecure".  "--insecure" is for running a local development server with "DEBUG" set to "False".

+Once you have run this, go to http://127.0.0.1:8000/search/ in your browser to access the homepage and browse the website from there.
+We've provided the following use cases to facilitate your testing.

 ### Use Cases
 #### *Use Case 1: Testing Question Search*